-Ohio’s election law and policies do not provide late-jailed eligible voters with any method of exercising their right to vote.
-As described above, eligible voters who are arrested and held in detention after the general absentee ballot request deadline and who remain in detention through Election Day are unable to vote in-person on Election Day or via absentee ballot.
-The State may not disenfranchise eligible voters because of the minor administrative difficulty of providing access to voting.
+Ohio’s election law and policies do not provide late-jailed voters with any method of exercising their right to vote.
+As described above, voters who are arrested and held in detention after the general mail-in ballot request deadline and who remain in detention through Election Day are unable to vote in-person on Election Day or via mail ballot.
+The State may not disenfranchise voters because of the minor administrative difficulty of providing access to voting.

 Ohio law violates Equal Protection by treating late-jailed voters differently from individuals facing unforeseen medical emergencies.
 Due to unforeseen events occurring in the days immediately preceding the election, both late-jailed and late-hospitalized voters are physically unable to exercise the right to vote; however, only late-hospitalized voters are provided with access to the polls.
 This disparate treatment is unrelated to either groups’ qualifications to vote and is an arbitrary burden that violates Equal Protection.